microweber-templates/bootstrap5/readme.md

 # New World

-New World is the Default Microweber template website prepared for online stores.
+Bootstrap 5 is the Default Microweber template website prepared for online stores.
 Fully responsive, clean and modern design.

 ## Features: